tylerlong/eversite/README.rst

 - use hashie to simplify hash accessing ?
 - thumbnail instead of snippet? (evernote has a thumbnail api)
 - use separate request for image showing
+- highlight the content of embeded code files
+- searching functionality